-The 100BASE-TX transmit function performs parallel-to-serial conversion, 4B/5B coding, scrambling, NRZ-to-NRZI conversion, and MLT3 encoding and transmission.
+The 100BASE-TX transmit function (port 2 only) performs parallel-to-serial conversion, 4B/5B coding, scrambling, NRZ-to-NRZI conversion, and MLT3 encoding and transmission.

 The circuitry starts with a parallel-to-serial conversion, which converts the MII data from the MAC into a 125MHz serial bit stream.
 The data and control stream is then converted into 4B/5B coding, followed by a scrambler.
 The serialized data is further converted from NRZ-to-NRZI format, and then transmitted in MLT3 current output.
-The output current is set by an external 1% 3.01K Ω resistor for the 1:1 transformer ratio.
+The output current is set by an external1% $3.01K\Omega$ resistor for the 1:1 transformer ratio.